Here's The Average Wedding DJ Cost Versus the Average Wedding Band Cost

 So, Wedding Band or DJ?
 (Or Both)

 The decision is entirely up to you and your partner.
-If you're struggling with the choice, think about the songs you'd like to hear at your wedding reception.
+If you're struggling with the choice during the wedding planning process, think about the songs you'd like to hear at your reception.
 If you absolutely need to hear Whitney Houston sing at your reception, then maybe a DJ is the way to go.
 But if you'd rather hear a special guitar solo live, then a wedding band might be your best choice.
-Either way, these wedding pros will ensure that your dancefloor is packed all night long.
+Either way, these wedding pros will ensure that your dance floor is packed all night long.

 Of course, you don't have to choose between a DJ or a band.
 If you want both pros at your wedding reception, you can book both.
 Split the time between a band and a DJ for the ultimate wedding reception.
 Or, you can hire one vendor for your reception and the other for your after-party.
 Either way, you'll get all the excitement of live music plus all the variety a DJ offers.
 How's that for compromise?